Deloitte: Awards and recognition

 Deloitte, along with KPMG, PwC and PA Consulting Group were recognized among the UK's best companies to work for in 2017.
+That same year, Deloitte was ranked as one of the 10 best places to work for paternity leave by Fatherly, an online resource for parenting news.

-Deloitte was named the #1 accounting firm for the tenth year in a row by Inside Public Accounting in August 2018.
+Deloitte was named the #1 accounting firm for the 10th year in a row by Inside Public Accounting in August 2018.
 Deloitte's tax services have been globally recognized by ITR, with the firm notably winning three consecutive best transfer pricing awards in the Americas.

-In 2017, Deloitte was ranked as one of the ten best places to work for paternity leave by Fatherly, an online resource for parenting news.

-In 2018, the research firm Gartner stated that Deloitte has been consistently ranked No. 1 globally in Security Consulting Services, based on revenue, for the past 5–6 years.
+Also in 2018, the research firm Gartner stated that Deloitte has consistently ranked number one globally in "Security Consulting Services" based on revenue.